 The giant otter (Pteronura brasiliensis) is classified as part of the sub-family of otters (Lutrinae) and is the largest of all 13 species of Otters.

-The giant otter are found only in South America and preys mostly on fish, but can also eat crabs, frogs, snakes, lizards and small caimans.
+Giant otters are found only in South America and prey mostly on fish, but can also eat crabs, frogs, snakes, lizards and small caimans.

 Giant otters can live in groups of 2 up to 20 individuals, composed by a single breading couple and many juvenile individuals.
 The older generations will help raise and protect the youngest generation.

 They build their dens along the river banks and lakes which are used for protection, resting, breading and raising of the cubs.
 Giant otters also uses latrines, which is a type of communal toilet.